MicroBlocksCN/microblocks-site/data/markdown/setup-linux.md

 Click the **Install** button.
 Enter the root password when prompted and click **Authenticate**.

-The first time you install MicroBlocks you must reboot to enable access to the serial port.
+The first time you install MicroBlocks you must reboot.
 The installer adds the user to the access group for the serial port, but that change does not take effect until the next reboot.

+After rebooting, start MicroBlocks.

+Once the MicroBlocks app is open, you can proceed to **Setting up your board**.

 #### Troubleshooting ####